Course Outline

 2

-Discussion of teaching strategies used to support the literacy and/or numeracy demands of the learning sequence.
+Discussion of teaching strategies used to support the literacy, numeracy, or approved curriculum focus within the learning sequence.

 3